TahaNaqv/Aeroscraper-Solana/replit.md

   - 100+ trove scenarios, performance benchmarks
 - **Test Infrastructure**: Shared utilities (protocol-test-utils.ts), test scripts in package.json
 - **Test Execution**: `npm run test-protocol-local` for full suite, `npm run test-protocol-critical` for critical instructions
-- **Status**: Production-ready test coverage - 13/13 instructions = 100% functional coverage
+- **Status**: Production-ready test coverage - 12/13 full functional + 1/13 structural (92% coverage)
+- **Recommendation**: Test liquidation mechanism on devnet with real price fluctuations

 ### User Preferences
 *This section will be updated as you work with the project*